Understanding Your BUN/Creatinine Ratio

 Triggers for cluster headaches during a cluster period include:

 While both migraine and cluster headaches cause intense pain, they differ in their presentation and triggers.
-Migraine headaches begin slowly, can last for hours to days, and may be accompanied by warning signs like food cravings or mood changes.
-They cause a throbbing pain that can affect both sides of the head or along the forehead.
+Migraine headaches begin slowly, can last for hours to days, and may be accompanied by warning signs like light and sound sensitivity, often with nausea.
+They cause a throbbing pain that can affect one or both sides of the head.
 Migraine triggers include weather changes, sleep disturbances, strong smells, stress, and hormonal changes, among others.

 Treatment for cluster headaches includes acute attack treatments, preventive medications, nerve blocks, and nerve stimulation.
 Acute treatments like triptans, dihydroergotamine, and oxygen can help alleviate pain during an attack.
 Preventive medications such as corticosteroids, verapamil, and topiramate can shorten the duration of a cluster period and reduce the severity of attacks.